apache/doris/docs/en/docs/advanced/orthogonal-bitmap-manual.md

 When loading data, vertically cut the bitmap value range of the user.
 For example, the hid value of the user ID in the range of 1-5000000 is the same, and the row with the same HID value will be allocated into a sub-bucket, so that the bitmap value in each sub-bucket is orthogonal.
 On the UDAF implementation of bitmap, the orthogonal feature of bitmap value in the bucket can be used to perform intersection union calculation, and the calculation results will be shuffled to the top node for aggregation.

+Note: The orthogonal bitmap function cannot be used in the partitioned table.
+Because the partitions of the partitioned table are orthogonal, the data between partitions cannot be guaranteed to be orthogonal, so the calculation result cannot be estimated.

 #### orthogonal_bitmap_intersect

 The bitmap intersection function